Call center

 Call Center Contact Center

-Communication Channel Calls only Supports calls, live chat, social media, email, and SMS
+Communication channel(s) Only supports calls Supports calls, live chat, social media posts, emails, and SMS messages

 Essential contact center features

-Whichever type of customer engagement platform you choose to go with, your system has to be equipped with the best features in order to provide optimal customer support.
+Whichever type of customer engagement platform you choose to go with, your system has to be equipped with a strong array of features if it’s going to provide exceptional customer support.

-Let’s look at essential features that any traditional call center must have, as well as some new technology that comes with contact center software.
+Let’s look at the essential features that any traditional call center must have, as well as the kind of technology that contact center software adds on top.

 Traditional call center software features